Borgie: Borgie Forest

-The hamlet features an area known as Borgie Wood or The Millennium Forest.
-The forest area was established under the Millennium Forest for Scotland project, which looked to develop natural areas for the turn of the New Millennium.
+To the south of the hamlet is a forested area known variously as Borgie Forest, Borgie Wood, Borgie Breco/Glen and The Millennium Forest.
+The area was replanted in 1942 after a forest fire and later restored under the Millennium Forest for Scotland project, which looked to develop natural areas for the turn of the New Millennium.
+It has been managed since 2019 by Forestry and Land Scotland.